xlang-ai/Spider2/spider2-lite/resource/documentation/external_knowledge/nonNlstCohort.md

 10. The number of distinct exposure values;
 11. The maximum and minimum exposure value recorded for the images;
 12. The difference between the maximum and minimum exposure values within the series, indicating the range of exposure variation;
-13. The total size of the image series in megabytes (MB).
+13. The total size of the image series in megabytes (MiB).
 And please sort the final output by slice interval difference tolerance, maximum exposure difference and series unique ID (all in descending order).